-A key finding from Redgate’s recent State of Database Monitoring Survey of over 2,500 IT professionals was that 79% of respondents reported using either a third-party or in-house monitoring tool.
-It’s notable because it’s an increase of 10 percentage points from the same survey last year – and the satisfaction rate with third-party monitoring tools also saw an increase of 18 percentage points to 86%.
+A key finding from Redgate’s last State of Database Monitoring Survey of over 2,500 IT professionals was that 79% of respondents reported using either a third-party or in-house monitoring tool.
+It’s notable because it was an increase of 10 percentage points from the same survey the previous year – and the satisfaction rate with third-party monitoring tools also saw an increase of 18 percentage points to 86%.

 At Redgate, we’ve found that manual, in-house monitoring tools are more common in companies with under 100 employees, with fewer than ten servers, when they deploy changes to the database only a few times a year.
 However, companies often struggle to scale these solutions as the number and size of their databases and servers grows.

-For larger estates where there are likely to be different versions and editions of SQL Server, as well as instances in the cloud, it saves time and resources to use a third-party monitoring tool.
-It removes the heavy lifting of data collection and management, analyzes the data and provides baselines to spot trends over time.
-It should also offer an easy-to-digest picture of activity, issues and alerts across all of your monitored servers, whether on-premises or in the cloud:
+For larger estates where there are likely to be different database versions as well as instances in the cloud, it saves time and resources to use a third-party monitoring tool.
+It removes the heavy lifting of data collection and management, and reduces daily checks from hours to minutes by bringing together a host of disparate metrics, alerts and performance data into one tool that is always current and never needs valuable internal resources to maintain.

 More specifically, when you reach the point where your in-house monitoring capability is leading to resource issues or ongoing problems managing your server estate, there are five factors to consider.

 1. What does it monitor and how does it provide alerts?

 The first thing you’ll want to know is that it provides the coverage you need.
 Aim for 95%, because the other 5% will come from processes like backups and restores, agent jobs, and reporting failures.